HQarroum/promise-pool/README.md

 The core of this module is of course to allow scheduling of promises within the pool.
 To do so, two methods exists that provides two different interfaces associated with how you'd like to handle the result of your promises.

-#### The `.schedule()` api
+#### The `.schedule()` API

-The `.schedule()` API makes it possible to execute functions returning promise objects using a fluent interface, and in a fire-and-forget manner.
+This API makes it possible to execute functions returning promise objects using a fluent interface, and in a fire-and-forget manner.
 Use this API if you'd like to handle the result of the execution of a promise yourself.

 ```js
 const pool = new Pool(5);